elechouse/wifi-car/README.md

 (UNFINISHED)

 ### WifiCar Control ###
-This section introduce you 3 ways to control your WifiCar
+This section introduces you 3 possible ways to control your WifiCar

-- **Connect with WifiCar directly**
+- **Connect your device with WifiCar directly**
 - **Connect WifiCar with another router, control through LAN**
-- **Connect WifiCar with another router, control Through Internet**
+- **Connect WifiCar with another router, control through Internet**

 #### Direct connect WifiCar ####